 - The red cable clamp goes onto the positive terminal, and the black cable clamp goes on the negative battery terminal.

 - Make sure that your skin only touches the rubber coating of the charging cables and clamps.

 - Set the charger’s voltage level and amp level to the desired level.
 The average volt level for lawn mowers is usually 12 volts.
 More amperage charges the battery faster (Start with two amps and work up to no more than 10 amps).

 - If your charger has a battery charging gauge, keep the charger connected until the battery is fully charged.

-Solution: When the battery is weak, use a battery charger to charge it.
-If you find the battery will no longer holds a charge, it’s time to replace it with a new one.
+SOLUTION: When the battery is weak, use a battery charger to charge it.
+If you find the battery will no longer hold a charge, it’s time to replace it with a new one.

 A battery that dies and is able to be charged may indicate you have a problem with the mower’s charging system.
 See information about the charging system below.

 When your mower keeps clicking, a likely cause is a bad lawn mower starter solenoid.
 The solenoid acts like an on-off switch.
 It is an electromagnet switch that is actuated to engage the starter motor so the engine will turn over.